aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to PPSM or Online App" h2="Export ODT to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The OpenDocument Text (ODT) format is a popular open source document format used for creating and editing text documents.
+It is widely used for creating documents such as letters, reports, and books.
+However, it is not compatible with many other applications, such as Microsoft PowerPoint.
+Therefore, it is necessary to convert ODT documents to a format that is compatible with PowerPoint, such as the PowerPoint Show (PPSM) format.

+<h2>How Aspose.Total helps for odt to ppsm conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to PPSM conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful suite of file automation APIs that enables developers to automate the conversion of ODT documents to PPSM.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With Aspose.Words for C++, developers can load an ODT document and convert it to HTML.
+Then, with Aspose.Slides for C++, they can load the HTML and create a new presentation, and save it as PPSM.
+This process is quick and easy, and requires no manual intervention.
+Aspose.Total for C++ also provides a range of other features, such as the ability to manipulate PowerPoint presentations, convert documents to different formats, and create and edit images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}